sword-fish333/react-native-socket.io/README.md

 Prerequisites
 Ensure you have Node.js and Yarn installed on your machine.
 Expo CLI: Install it globally using npm install -g expo-cli if you haven't already.

+Install the dependencies using Yarn: yarn install

+To start the project, use the following command: npx expo start